 Is your practice growing?

 New patients are essential for a practice to thrive.
-Attrition can be slowed down, but it is inevitable.
-You should know the baseline of how many new patients are coming through the door.
+Attrition can be improved, but it is inevitable.
+You should know the baseline of how many new patients are coming through the door in order to maintain your current active patient base.
+This KPI will also help you see how many of your active patients are new, knowing this will indicate back to your active patient KPI and show if you are maintaining patients long term or short term.

 7. New Patients Referral Source: